 - The Office for Low Emissions Vehicles offer grants for help to cover the upfront cost of a charge point in homes where there is dedicated off street parking.
 The Electric Vehicle Homecharge Scheme offers householders up to 75% of the eligible costs of chargepoint installation.

-For areas without off street parking, there another grant which is provided through the On‐street Residential Chargepoint Scheme.
+For areas without off street parking, there is another grant which is provided through something called the On‐street Residential Chargepoint Scheme.
 This grant can offer 75% of the costs associated with the chargepoint set up (up to a maximum of £7,500 per charge point).
-If you and your parish can identify an area click we could apply on your behalf.
+If you and your parish can identify an area where this could be used, we can apply on your behalf.
 Just email us with your query.

 Other ways to sustainably travel